korlibs/korge/README.md

 KorGE is a modern multiplatform game engine for Kotlin.
 Features include:

-* Visual editor
+* Hot Reloading
-  * KorGE offers a powerful editor embedded in IntelliJ IDE
+  * KorGE supports HotReloading to see changes immediately without having to restart the application
-* Bundle support
+* KProject support
-  * Easily add sourcecode and resources via GitHub
+  * Share & re-use source code and resources via GitHub
 * Debugger
   * Live-debug your games
 * 100% Kotlin